instill-ai/instill-core/README.md

 ## Why we build VDP

-Before we started to build VDP, we had fought with streaming large volume data (billions of images a day!) to automate vision tasks using deep learning-based computer vision.
+Before we started to build VDP, we had fought with streaming large volume data (billions of images a day!) to automate vision tasks using deep learning-based computer vision, sweating blood to build everything from scratch.

-We've learned that model serving for an effective end-to-end data flow requires not only **high throughput** and **low latency** but also **cost efficiency**, which altogether is non-trivial.
-Since 2016, building everything from scratch, we had had a battle-proven model serving system in-house running in production for years.
+We've learned that model serving for an effective end-to-end data flow concerns not only **high throughput** and **low latency** but also **cost efficiency**, and these criteria are non-trivial to achieve altogether.
+Nonetheless, we had successfully built a battle-proven model serving system in-house and have the system run in production for years.

-We'd love to generalise the infrastructure to make Vision AI more accessible to everyone.
-Fortunately what we had built can actually be modularised into working components to be used for a broader spectrum of vision tasks and industry sectors.
+What we had built can actually be modularised into working components to be generalised to a broader spectrum of vision tasks and industry sectors.
+We think it's about time to share the experiences and to extend the system to make Vision AI more accessible to everyone.

 The goal of VDP is to seamlessly bring Vision AI into the modern data stack with a standardised framework.
-Check our blog post [Missing piece in modern data stack: visual data preparation](https://blog.instill.tech/visual-data-preparation/?utm_source=github&utm_medium=banner&utm_campaign=vdp_readme) on how this tool is proposed to streamline unstructured visual data processing across different stakeholders.
+Check our blog post [Missing piece in modern data stack: visual data preparation](https://blog.instill.tech/visual-data-preparation/?utm_source=github&utm_medium=banner&utm_campaign=vdp_readme) on how this tool can make a significant impact on unstructured visual data processing across different stakeholders.

 ## How VDP works

-The core concept of VDP is _pipeline_.
+The core concept of VDP is **_pipeline_**.
 A pipeline is an end-to-end workflow that automates a sequence of tasks to process visual data.
 Each pipeline is defined and formed by a _recipe_ that contains three components:
 1. **source**: where the pipeline starts.
 It connects the source of image and video data to be processed.

 2. **model instances**: a series of deployed Vision AI models to process the ingested visual data in parallel and generate structured outputs